-- 7.1 Any person who has reason to believe that an act of bribery has or is about to take place is required to inform the University Secretary, Chief Operating Officer, and Internal Audit, who will then report this to the Chief Executive & Vice-Chancellor. - 7.2 If it is suspected that the Chief Executive & Vice-Chancellor, University Secretary & Head of Executive Office or Chief Operating Officer are involved in the irregularity the matter should instead be notified to the Chair of Audit Committee. - 7.3 Cranfield encourages everyone to speak up and report any concerns they may have about bribery activity.
+- 7.1 Any person who has reason to believe that an act of bribery has or is about to take place is required to inform the Chief Operating Officer and Internal Audit, who will then report this to the Chief Executive & Vice-Chancellor. - 7.2 If it is suspected that the Chief Executive & Vice-Chancellor, University Secretary & Head of Executive Office or Chief Operating Officer are involved in the irregularity the matter should instead be notified to the Chair of Audit Committee. - 7.3 Cranfield encourages everyone to speak up and report any concerns they may have about bribery activity.
 This is a key part of Cranfield's commitment to ethical and legal compliance.
-Cranfield is committed to ensuring that individuals making reports in good faith do not suffer detriment as a result. - 7.4 Cranfield is fully committed to ensuring that there is a safe and confidential method of reporting any suspected wrongdoing to nominated officers. - 7.5 If a person feels that they are not able to report their concerns through the route detailed in paragraphs 7.1 and 7.2 above, they should still consider reporting them by means of Cranfield's Whistleblowing Policy which can be found at Whistleblowing Policies and Procedures
+Cranfield is committed to ensuring that individuals making reports in good faith do not suffer detriment as a result. - 7.4 If a person feels that they are not able to report their concerns through the route detailed in paragraphs 7.1 and 7.2 above, they should still consider reporting them by means of Cranfield's Whistleblowing Policy which can be found at Whistleblowing Policies and Procedures